Tangata whenua: Iwi

 Wakameninga.
 An example of this is in He Whakaputanga Declaration of Independence 1835 with the Ngā Puhi Whakaminenga of Rangatira signing a contract with King George as protector of Niu Tireni, at that time Ngā Puhi Rohe.
-The Whakameninga is a spiritual union between Io Matua Kore, the Supreme Creato, and the Hapū Rangatira with no third-party interloper interference and attendance was voluntary depending on the issue Hapū could voice their non-consent by not sending their Rangatira.
+The Whakameninga is a spiritual union between Io Matua Kore, the Supreme Creator, and the Hapū Rangatira with no third-party interference.
+Attendance was voluntary; depending on the issue, hapū could voice their non-consent by choosing not to send their Rangatira.

-Am Iwi is a New Zealand Government–controlled Statutory Trust.
+An iwi is a New Zealand Government–controlled Statutory Trust.

-However, under British and subsequent New Zealand law, the Hapū and Whakameninga were replaced by the CROWN intermediary agencies called iwi which were formed by statute so settlements could be negotiated between Tangata, Whenua and Statutory CROWN entities to be recognized in statutes of New Zealand Governments legislative framework and under the Treaty of Waitangi these Hapū and Iwi statutory entities are accorded Treaty rights and obligations under New Zealand law, when they are recognised as Māori they are recognised as "Tangata/Whenua" within statutes.
+However, under British and subsequent New Zealand law, the hapū and Whakameninga were replaced by Crown intermediary agencies called iwi.
+These were formed by statute so settlements could be negotiated between tangata whenua and statutory Crown entities.
+Under the Treaty of Waitangi, these statutory entities are accorded Treaty rights and obligations under New Zealand law; when recognised as Māori, they are defined as "Tangata Whenua" within the legislative framework.

 Iwi trusts under the New Zealand Government authority co-ordinate Statutory Hapū Trusts that have to provide a provable relationship with a specific area of geography in unbroken occupation, and if this is acknowledged by the national or local authority, they become the legal tangata whenua under statutory authority.
-Some areas may have several Hapū with pre-existing rights as the tangata whenua, which can make the process more complex for non Māori entities who are creating working relationships.
+Some areas may have several Hapū with pre-existing rights as the tangata whenua, which can make the process more complex for non-Māori entities who are creating working relationships.
 Some of these Hapū have not signed settlements, which causes more complexity.

-When, for example, a major real-estate development is proposed to the territorial authority, because of the potential desecration of burial sites which are very numerous over New Zealand's topography the tangata whenua must be consulted, although the mere fact that "consultation" take place does not mean that the views of the tangata whenua will necessarily be listened to.
+When, for example, a major real-estate development is proposed to the territorial authority, because of the potential desecration of burial sites which are very numerous over New Zealand's topography the tangata whenua must be consulted, although the mere fact that "consultation" takes place does not mean that the views of the tangata whenua will necessarily be listened to.
 When bones are found, the tangata whenua are supposed to be called.
 In addition to these sorts of legally mandated requirements, when a person wishes to have land blessed, or when a sudden death occurs, an elder (kaumātua or tohunga) of the tangata whenua may be asked to perform a cleansing ritual.

 Tangata tiriti

 The notion of tangata whenua is sometimes contrasted with tangata tiriti—literally, 'the people of the treaty'.

-Tangata tiriti refers to non-indigenous New Zealanders who are in the country by virtue of the Treaty of Waitangi.
-Although some see it as close to (but not necessarily synonymous with) the term pākehā, the peoples who have arrived through the auspices of the monarchs of Great Britain and then of New Zealand range in ethnicity, ancestry and roots from most parts of the world including the continents of Europe, Asia, Africa and the Americas, as well as many islands in the Pacific.
+Tangata tiriti refers to non-indigenous New Zealanders who are in the country by virtue of the Treaty of Waitangi - a category which some see as inadequate to describe more recent arrivals to New Zealand whose ancestors had nothing to do with the Treaty or its obligations.

+Some see Tangata tiriti as close to (but not necessarily synonymous with) the term pākehā, the peoples who have arrived through the auspices of the monarchs of Great Britain and then of New Zealand.

 As used notably by Judge Eddie Durie, the notion of tangata tiriti underlines partnership and acceptance.